 When they had sung the hymn, they went out to the Mount of Olives.
-27 And Jesus said to them, 'You will all become deserters; for it is written, and the sheep will be scattered."
+27 And Jesus said to them, 'You will all become deserters; for it is written, "I will strike the shepherd, and the sheep will be scattered."